cisagov/Malcolm/README.md

 ### <a name="IndexManagement"></a>OpenSearch index management

-See [Index State Management](https://opensearch.org/docs/latest/im-plugin/ism/index/) in the OpenSearch documentation on Index State Management [policies](https://opensearch.org/docs/latest/im-plugin/ism/policies/), [managed indices](https://opensearch.org/docs/latest/im-plugin/ism/managedindices/), [settings](https://opensearch.org/docs/latest/im-plugin/ism/settings/) and [APIs](https://opensearch.org/docs/latest/im-plugin/ism/api/).
+Malcolm releases prior to v6.1.0 used environment variables to configure OpenSearch [Index State Management](https://opensearch.org/docs/latest/im-plugin/ism/index/) [policies](https://opensearch.org/docs/latest/im-plugin/ism/policies/).

+Since then, OpenSearch Dashboards has developed and released plugins with UIs for [Index State Management](https://opensearch.org/docs/latest/im-plugin/ism/index/) and [Snapshot Management](https://opensearch.org/docs/latest/opensearch/snapshots/sm-dashboards/).
+Because these plugins provide a more comprehensive and user-friendly interfaces for these features, the old environment variable-based configuration code has been removed from Malcolm, with the exception of the code that uses `OPENSEARCH_INDEX_SIZE_PRUNE_LIMIT` and `OPENSEARCH_INDEX_SIZE_PRUNE_NAME_SORT` which deals with deleting the oldest network session metadata indices when the database exceeds a certain size.

-OpenSearch index management only deals with disk space consumed by OpenSearch indices: it does not have anything to do with PCAP file storage.
+Note that OpenSearch index state management and snapshot management only deals with disk space consumed by OpenSearch indices: it does not have anything to do with PCAP file storage.
 The `MANAGE_PCAP_FILES` environment variable in the [`docker-compose.yml`](#DockerComposeYml) file can be used to allow Arkime to prune old PCAP files based on available disk space.

 ### <a name="Severity"></a>Event severity scoring